ravendyg/my-react-component-library/README.md

 import { MyComponent } from 'ui-kit'; // all code
 import { MyComponent } from '@thmsgbrt/my-react-component-library/dist/my-component'; // one component only
 ```

+## TODO

+* Copy some real components.
+Check whether it is still working.
+* Add storybook.